UroojSharif/Quiz/README.md

 - **Multiple-Choice Questions**: Answer questions and get instant feedback.
 - **Score Tracking**: Keep tabs on your performance as you play.
 - **Responsive Design**: Works great on both desktop and mobile devices!

+## 🛠️ Tech Stack
+- **React**: For building a responsive and interactive user interface.
+- **JavaScript (ES6+)**: Utilizing modern JavaScript features for cleaner, more efficient code.
+- **CSS**: Custom styling to enhance the user experience and make the quiz visually appealing.
+- **Render**: Deployed effortlessly on Render for fast, reliable access to your quiz app.

   ## 🚀 How To Run Locally
 To get started with Quiz Battle, follow these simple steps: